Today, I’m sharing our Christmas kitchen!

-We’re so happy to be sharing our Christmas kitchen today!
+We’re so happy to be sharing our kitchen all decorated for Christmas!

 Our kitchen is a room that usually gets neglected when it comes to Christmas decorating, which doesn’t make a lot of sense, because we spend so much time in this room.
-This year I decided I wanted to add some holiday touches to the kitchen and breakfast room areas.
+This year I added some holiday touches to the kitchen and breakfast room areas, and it sets the tone for the entire house.

-The french blue commode that sits right inside our back door is so easy to decorate and I usually switch out the decor seasonally.
+The french blue commode that sits right inside our back door is so easy to decorate and I usually switch out the decor on this piece seasonally.

 It sits on a wall between the dining room and the family room and it’s definitely the focal point in this space.